Kedu-SCCL/docker-wordpress-search-and-replace/README.md

 docker logs -f db
 ```

-Until you see a line similar to:
+Until you see some lines similar to:

 ```
+...
+MySQL init process done.
+Ready for start up.
+...
-2019-07-11  6:12:44 0 [Note] mysqld: ready for connections.
+2019-07-11  9:07:35 0 [Note] mysqld: ready for connections.
 ```

 4. Test it